What Causes Tummy Aches in Kids?

 Why Are Digestive Disorders Common in Children These Days?

-The prevalence of digestive issues in children seems to be on the rise.
-Several factors contribute to this, including modern dietary habits and the pressures of a fast-paced lifestyle.
 Today, children consume more processed foods, refined sugars, and artificial ingredients than in previous generations.
 Studies show that carbohydrate malabsorption, specifically with lactose and fructose, is a common trigger for abdominal pain in children.
 According to a study published in Nutrition and Metabolism, reducing fructose in the diet helped ease digestive discomfort in a significant number of young patients.

 References: